zpbappi/zpbappi.github.io/_posts/2016-03-09-multi-currency-generic-money-in-csharp.md

 If you do not specify a currency, the currency from the your machine's currenctly set UI culture will be used.

+In v1.0.0 and v1.1.0, you can specify currency as `string`.
+However, _ISO 4217_ currency codes are introduced as enums in v1.1.0 and methods taking string currency as input are marked as obsolete.
+String currency will be removed completely in future version.
+In short, you should use `Currency.AUD` instead of `"AUD"`.

 ## Okay.
 Where do I get it?
 You can simply add a reference to
 [this nuget package](https://www.nuget.org/packages/Multi-Currency-Money/)